Legal

 9.2 Service Quality and Performance

-- Reasonable Speeds: ParadoxNetworks Limited will provide broadband services at speeds that are consistent with the service plan purchased.
+• Reasonable Speeds: Broadband services are provided at speeds consistent with the purchased service plan.
 Actual speeds may vary due to network conditions, equipment, and usage patterns.

-- Service Availability: We aim to maintain service availability of 99.5% uptime, measured monthly.
-Scheduled maintenance windows are excluded from uptime calculations.
+• Service Availability: We aim for 99.5% uptime, measured monthly.
+Scheduled maintenance is excluded.

 9.3 Fair Usage and Traffic Management

-- Fair Usage Policy: All broadband services are subject to fair usage policies to ensure equitable access for all customers.
-Excessive usage that impacts network performance may result in traffic management or service throttling.
+• Fair Usage Policy: All broadband services are subject to fair usage policies.
+Excessive usage that impacts network performance may result in traffic management or throttling.

-- Notification of Changes: Customers will be notified of any changes to traffic management policies with reasonable notice.
+• Notification of Changes: Customers will be notified of policy changes with reasonable notice.

 9.4 Complaints and Dispute Resolution